swaal/MTB-DAQ/README.md

 This folder contains all of the Autodesk Eagle schematic and board files.
 There are three types of boards: the Main Board, the UI Board, and the ADXL375 Board.
 The Main Board and UI Board work together to define the heart of the system, providing the computing power and user interface.
 The ADXL375 Board provides the necessary power filtering and connections for the ADXL375 accelerometer.
 The accelerometers are connected to the main board via two ethernet cables, chosen for their wide availability, low cost, and locking connection.
 ### MicropythonCode
 This folder contains the micropython files that run the MTB DAQ.
 Note that some of the files have been saved as *.mpy* files.
 This is a bytecote version of the original file.
 This was done in order to make the files small enough to fit in the flash memory of the microcontroller.
-The original files are contained within the sub folder "files_converted_to_mpy"
+The original files are contained within the sub folder "files_converted_to_mpy".
+Any modifications made to the original *.py* files can be converted into *.mpy* files using the python cross compiler *mpy-cross*.
+To get the system running, simply load on all the files in the MicropythonCode folder (excluding the contents in the files_converted_to_mpy subfolder) and reboot the board.
 ### PyBoardFirmware
 A copy of the compatible PyBoard V1.1 firmware.